mh-cz/gm_draw_sprite_bent/README.md

 Simple vertical bend without having to use bones

 Don't recommend using too many segments in too many objects because unfrozen vertexes kill fps
+THE SPRTIE REQUIRES TO HAVE "Separate texture page" TICKED!

 The green dot is around_x and around_y attached to the mouse cursor
 Adjusting the bend_angle with mouse wheel